Karol Hutten-Czapski: Third mandate (1897-1901)

 Karol had to resign because of health reasons in 1901, and in 1904 he died of tuberculosis, in Frankfurt, Germany.
 During his eleven years as president, Minsk underwent the period of its greatest economic and cultural growth.
 He contributed greatly in modernizing the city.
 He put all his personal strength as well as his finances to develop and transform Minsk.
 Thanks to his efforts, it became a "European" city, in terms of buildings, services, amenities, industrialization and culture.
 Being an aristocrat, after Belarus came under Soviet influence, Czapski was seen as the "enemy" and largely forgotten.
 Today there is a resurgence of recognition for his work and a street has been named after him.

-Beer Distillery
+Beer distillery

-In 1893 Karol bought a beer brewery, which was named "Steam brewery Bohemia of Count Czpaski".
+In 1893 Hutten-Czapski bought a beer brewery, which was named "Steam brewery Bohemia of Count Czpaski".
 He built a new building, installed new equipment, electricity, and as well as a steam engine and boiler.
 In 1896 the brewery was distinguished with a medal at a Russian Fair in Novgorod.
 When Karol fell ill towards the end of 1899, he sold the brewery.
 Today the Carlsberg Group is the majority share owner of the brewery.
 In 2014 In honor of its founder, on his birthday, a plaque was dedicated to Karol Czapski and an exhibition was held that hosted the Czapski Cup featuring historic beer labels and corks from private collections.

 Private life

-In July 1894 he married Maria ("Marichette") Leontyna Pusłowska (1870-1965).
+In July 1894 he married Maria ("Marichette") Leontyna Pusłowska (1870–1965).
 They had four children: Fabianna, Elzbieta, Emeryk August Hutten-Czapski, (Member of Parliament 1930–1938), and Wojciech.